rahil627/willowolf/docs/index.md

 ---
-#title: #a home in the forest # this will auto add it to the nav bar
+title: the spiritualized wills of rathewolf #a home in the forest # this will auto add it to the nav bar
 layout: default
 #home: true
 ---